Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 1. Click the *Execution log* tab.
     The *Execution log* tab with a list of all executed transitions (process actions) within the selected process is displayed.

-    > [Info] Note that the list only displays data, if the execution date of the process does not exceed the time period defined for the *Lifetime execution log in days* setting.
-For detailed information, see [Settings](../UserInterface/07a_Settings.md).

 2. Check the *Waited for execution* time to see if the process action had to wait until the worker was available.